Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Point process modelling

-A colouring is simply a special type of marking; one with a discrete and finite mark space, say $\cM = \{0,1,2,\dots,K\}$.
-Although it is essentially the simplest type of marking one could imagine, colouring procedures are a very powerful tool to construct multitype point processes.
-Indeed, by considering each colour as its own point configuration, we can study the marginal and joint behaviours among points of each type.
-A thinning procedure is a colouring with mark space $\cM =$ \{thinned, observed\} $\equiv\{0,1\}$; see for example that in \citet{lewis1979simulation} to simulate non-homogeneous PPPs or the 3 types of Matern repulsive processes \citep{matern1960spatial}.
+We define a colouring as a particular type of marking: one with a discrete and finite mark space $\cM = \{0,1,2,\dots,K\}$.
+Although it is essentially the simplest type of marking one could imagine, colouring procedures are an interesting tool to construct multitype point processes.
+Indeed, by considering each colour as its own point configuration, we can study the joint, marginal and conditional distributions among the various types.
+A thinning procedure is a colouring with mark space $\cM =$ \{thinned, observed\} $\equiv\{0,1\}$.
+Examples of thinnings include the procedure of \citet{lewis1979simulation} to simulate non-homogeneous PPPs or the three types of Mat\'ern repulsive processes \citep{matern1960spatial}.

-Theorem \ref{colThm} is the central contribution of this paper.
-We term it a colouring theorem in honour of the homonymous result in \citet{kingman1992poisson}.
+Next, we present an important conceptual result that we term a colouring theorem in honor of the homonymous result in \citet{kingman1992poisson}.
 The principle of a colouring theorem is to describe the marginal and joint structure of a multitype point process created by splitting a base point process into colours.
 The original version tells us that if the points of a PPP are coloured independently of one another, then the point processes corresponding to each type are also Poisson and they are mutually independent.
-Our result is valid for any FPP with a density and any colouring mechanism.
+The result below is more general in that it applies to any FPP with a density and arbitrary colouring mechanisms.

 \begin{theorem}[Colouring theorem] Consider a FPP over the product space $\cS \times \{0,1,\dots,K\}$ with density

 The dominating measure over the discrete mark space is the counting measure, hence we have